gbmhunter/blog/content/electronics/components/power-regulators/buck-converters.md

 ## Input Voltage Range

-Typically, boost IC's with an internal switch (a converter) can support lower input voltages than those that require an external switch (a controller).
+Typically, boost ICs with an internal switch (a converter) can support lower input voltages than those that require an external switch (a controller).
 A typical minimum input voltage for a converter is in the range 0.3-0.9V, while a controller's minimum is in the range 0.9-1.8V.

 ## Buck Converter Calculator

 You can find a buck converter calculator as part of [mbedded.ninja's NinjaCalc web app](http://ninja-calc.mbedded.ninja/buck-converter-calculator).

 {{< figure src="/images/2015/03/ninja-calc-buck-converter-calculator-screenshot.png" width="956px" caption="A screenshot of the buck converter calculator in NinjaCalc (as of v2.2.0)." >}}

 ## Examples